 Most people have had, or will have, a moment like the one Martin (Mads Mikkelsen) is having at the start of Another Round.
 Coasting through life, disengaged from his work as a school teacher, the parents of his students organise an intervention because they know their children are going to be ill-prepared.
 Disengaged from his home life, exacerbated by his wife working nights as he is working days, or is that her choice because he is simply not present?

-At dinner with four colleagues one night, following a confession that he knows he has lost something but can’t exactly put his finger on what, someone presents the hypothesis that the human body has a 0.05% blood alcohol deficiency.
-That people are more relaxed, more confident, and better able to achieve when they are just slightly drunk.
+At dinner with four colleagues one night, following a confession that he knows he has lost something but can’t exactly put his finger on what, someone hypothesises that the human body has a 0.05% blood alcohol deficiency; that people are more relaxed, more confident, and better able to achieve when they are just slightly drunk.
 Martin and his friends decide to put this hypothesis to the test.